wcm-io-devops/ansible-aem-service/README.md

 ## Requirements

 This role requires Ansible 2.0 or higher and works with AEM 6.1 or higher.
-The role requires an AEM service that can be controlled with the Ansible `service` module to be installed on the target machine.
+The role should be used with an AEM service that can be controlled with the Ansible `service` module on the target machine.
+Alternatively, raw commands for stopping and starting can be utilised.

 ## Role Variables